trphume/seatlect-services/database/README.md

   - **floor** - Indicates which floor the entity should be placed on
   - **type** - This indicates how the system should interpret the entity, if type is RESERVE then the system interprets this as a reservable entity
   - **reserved** - If true then the entity has already been reserved by a customer
-- **default** - If true indicates that this placement should be on display in the mobile application

 #### `menu`